• Skip to primary navigation

 A follow-up is typically scheduled a few days after the procedure to check on healing progress.

-It normally takes between 2 and 3 months for the eye to recover completely and vision to stabilize.
+It normally takes between 2 and 3 months for the eye to recover completely and the vision to stabilize.
 Until then, avoid wearing contacts or makeup.
 Additionally, it is prudent to steer clear of activities that may potentially harm your eyes, such as contact sports, swimming, etc.

 LASIK eye surgery - Mayo foundation